Tracktor/tracktolib/README.md

 ## 4. logs

-Utility functions to initialize the logging formatting and streams.
+Utility functions to initialize the logging formatting and streams

 ## 5. Http